ondrej-nemec/TOTI/doc/validation-rules.md

 ItemRules rules = ItemRules.forName(String name, boolean required);
 ```

-The second appends third parameter - function that is called if input is required but not filled.
+The second appends third parameter - `BiFunction` that is called if input is required but not filled.
+This callback get `Translator` and name of missing parameter and expects returning of error message.

 ```
-ItemRules rules = ItemRules.forName(String name, boolean required, Function<Translator, String> onRequiredError);
+ItemRules rules = ItemRules.forName(String name, boolean required, BiFunction<Translator, String, String> onRequiredError);
 ```

 The third and last method is **only** for creating default rule.
 This `ItemRules` can be used in `Validator` constructor.
 The default rule is used if rule for item name not founded.